-Rossendale is linked to Greater Manchester and Pennine Lancashire by the M66/A56.
+The local road network links into the Strategic Road Network (SRN) which in the case of Rossendale is the A56/M66 corridor.
 This forms a strategic link to the rest of the country.
 It suffers from peak hour congestion and lack of resilience when any blockages occur.
 Performance is forecast to continue to deteriorate over the Plan period.